garaiza79/hello-world/README.md

 Newbie

-I have no idea what I'm doing so far, hope this change for the best learn pythn and SQL is my short time goal
+I have no idea what I'm doing so far, hope this change for the best learn python and SQL is my short time goal